voxel51/eta/docs/linting_guide.md

 # pragma pylint: enable=wildcard-import
 ```

-See the [pylint user guide](https://pylint.readthedocs.io/en/latest/) for more
+See the [Pylint user guide](https://pylint.readthedocs.io/en/latest/) for more
 information.